 Pat also quarterbacked MHSA’s strategic partnership with Nestle Waters North America Holdings Inc. to site a $150 million Ice Mountain spring water bottling facility in West Central Michigan.
 In addition, Pat helped negotiate a creative incentive package on behalf of a large international IT company with the State of Michigan.
 This brought about a unique global software development center to the campus of Michigan State University, creating nearly 500 jobs to date.
 Further, Pat recently negotiated an economic development deal with the Michigan Economic Development Corporation to allow for a $100 million expansion, creating 1,000 new jobs for a mid-Michigan based financial services client.

-Pat and his wife Cindy have two grown sons, two daughter-in-laws and a grandson, and reside in Okemos.
+Pat and his wife Cindy have two grown sons, two daughter-in-laws and two grandsons, and reside in Okemos.

 Jon Smalley has worked at MHSA since 1991, became a partner in the firm in 1995, and a co-owner of MHSA in 2001.
-Jon has spent his entire career working in “the process,” specializing in appropriations and legislative matters.
+Jon has spent his entire career working in “the process,” specializing in appropriations, procurement and legislative matters.

-Prior to working at MHSA, Jon worked for then Senate Majority Leader, John Engler (1984); served as Chief of Staff to the Senate Chair of the Appropriations Subcommittees overseeing Medicaid, Mental Health and Human Services (1985-1990); and has worked on a number of political campaigns.
+Jon began his career working on political campaigns, worked for the Senate Majority Leader (1984); served as Chief of Staff to the Senate Chair of the Appropriations Subcommittees overseeing Medicaid, Mental Health and Human Services (1985-1990).

-With expertise in the annual appropriations process, Jon has been instrumental in the successful implementation of many significant policy reforms, initiatives, and numerous landmark pieces of legislation, including: the implementation of managed care in Michigan; the re-write of the Mental Health Code; the Juvenile Justice Block Grant; establishment of charter schools; repeal of the residency requirements for police officers and firefighters; and Business Tax Reform.
+With expertise in the annual appropriations process, Jon has been instrumental in the successful implementation of many significant policy reforms, initiatives, and numerous landmark pieces of legislation, including: the implementation of managed care in Michigan; the re-write of the Mental Health Code; the Juvenile Justice Block Grant; establishment of charter schools; and Business Tax Reform.
 In addition, he was actively involved in two significant construction projects funded in part through state resources: Comerica Park and the Northwest Airlines World Gateway Center (Midfield Terminal).

 Jon’s many areas of expertise include: the full continuum of health care policy and funding (physical, long term care and behavioral); regulatory issues; education reform; employment issues; child welfare reform; local government issues; Information Technology solutions; tribal issues; gaming issues and procurement.

 Jon holds a bachelor’s degree in Political Science and Public Administration from Central Michigan University.
-He has been a long time board member at the Greater Lansing Amateur Hockey Association (GLAHA) and has been active with many local charities, including St. Vincent De Paul Home, the American Heart Association, the Lansing Youth & Recreation Fund, the YMCA, the Boys and Girls Club of Lansing and Food Shelters in Lansing and Detroit.
-Jon has also served as a coach in youth hockey and baseball programs for over ten years.
-Jon and his family are active in their local parish.
+He has served as a board member at the Greater Lansing Amateur Hockey Association (GLAHA) and as a coach in youth hockey and baseball programs for over ten years.
+He is active and supportive of many local charities, including St. Vincent De Paul Home, Ele’s Place, St. Mary’s Hospice, the American Heart Association, the YMCA, Boy Scouts of America, the Boys and Girls Club of Lansing and Food shelters in Lansing and Detroit.
+Jon and his family are also active in their local parish.

-A Lansing area native, Jon and his wife Cathy reside with their seven children in East Lansing.
+A Lansing area native, Jon and his wife Cathy reside with their seven children in Williamston.

 Sandi Jones joined MHSA in 1996 and became a member in 2003.
 She adds over 20 years of governmental and community relations experience to the MHSA team and is considered one of Lansing’s top ten lobbyists and one of the most powerful female lobbyists in Michigan.